-Latest on Kashmir situation: Mehbooba urges all parties to come together
+Latest on Kashmir situation: Article 35 is about state's 'Muslim majority character', Mirwaiz says

 Hectic political activities are happening in the state.
 While there have been speculations that Article 35A and Article 370 could be removed, Jammu and Kashmir Governor Satya Pal Malik has maintained that political parties are creating unnecessary panic in the valley.
 Malik yesterday said security was beefed up as precautionary measure.

-Here are latest Kashmir related developments:
+Here are the latest Kashmir related developments:

+Hurriyat conference leader Mirwaiz Umar Farooq, speaking at the historic Jama Masjid in Srinagar, said Article 35A is an article of faith.
+"Speculations are rife about the possibility of Article of 35 A being revoked to change the demography of the state and its Muslim majority character.
+For the past three years there has been a great push towards it.
+Many PILs have been filed in the Supreme Court to challenge it.
+Leadership and people have to be ready to resist every attempt to undo it," Greater Kashmir quoted him as saying.

+[Trifurcation, delimitation or abrogation of Article 35A: What is happening in J&K]

 "It is normal.
 Only rumour mongering is going on.
 It's a very routine thing here.
 If you sneeze at Lal Chowk, it becomes an explosion when it comes here.
 Unnecessary panic is being created by vested interests, specially some political parties," said Satya Pal Malik.